SWIFT: Scalable Wasserstein Factorization for Sparse Nonnegative Tensors: Experimental Results

-To verify the interpretability of results produced by \mname we perform computational phenotyping on H1 data.
+To demonstrate the interpretability of results produced by \mname we perform computational phenotyping using Sutter dataset.

-\textbf{Computational phenotyping} is a fundamental task in healthcare which refers on extracting meaningful and interpretable medical concepts (patient clusters) from noisy electronic health records (EHRs)~\cite{richesson2016clinical}.
-Tensor factorization techniques are powerful tools for extracting meaningful phenotyping~\cite{ho2014marble, yin2018joint, zhao2019detecting, afshar2020taste, yin2020logpar}.
-Here we extract heart failure (HF) phenotypes from H1 data set.
-We use the same tensor as we described in the previous section and run \mname by selecting $R=40$ since it achieves the highest PR-AUC in comparison to other values of R. $\M{A}_2(:,r), \M{A}_3(:,r)$ represent the membership value of diagnosis and medication features in $r$-th phenotype.
+\textbf{Computational phenotyping} is a fundamental task in healthcare.
+It refers to extracting meaningful and interpretable medical concepts (patient clusters) from noisy electronic health records (EHRs)~\cite{richesson2016clinical}.
+Tensor factorization techniques are powerful tools for extracting meaningful phenotyping~\cite{ho2014marble,yin2018joint,yin2020learning,zhao2019detecting,afshar2020taste,yin2020logpar}.
+Here we extract heart failure (HF) phenotypes using Sutter dataset.
+We use the same tensor as we described in the previous section and run \mname by selecting $R=40$ since it achieves the highest PR-AUC in comparison to other values of $R$. $\M{A}_2(:,r), \M{A}_3(:,r)$ represent the membership value of diagnosis and medication features in $r$-th phenotype.

-\textbf{Results:} Table~\ref{tab:phen_H1} presents three phenotype examples.
-The weight next to phenotype index indicates the lasso logistic regression coefficient for heart failure prediction (e.g.,21.93, 19.58 and -16.22 in Table~\ref{tab:phen_H1}). ``Dx'' indicates diagnoses and ``Rx'' represents medications.
-Every phenotype is clinically meaningful, endorsed and annotated by a medical expert.
-The first phenotype is about Atrial Fibrillation which captures patients with hypertension and cardiac dysrhythmias that are prescribed high blood pressure medications.
+\textbf{Results}: Table~\ref{tab:phen_Sutter} lists three examples of the discovered phenotypes.
+The weight next to phenotype index indicates the lasso logistic regression coefficient for heart failure prediction (i.e.,21.93, 19.58 and -16.22 in Table~\ref{tab:phen_Sutter}). ``Dx'' indicates diagnoses and ``Rx'' represents medications.
+All phenotypes are clinically meaningful, endorsed and annotated by a medical expert.
+The first phenotype is about Atrial Fibrillation which captures patients with hypertension and cardiac dysrhythmias that are associated high blood pressure medications.
 Cardiometabolic disease is another phenotype that captures diabetes patients with hypertension.
 These two phenotypes have high positive weights (21.93 and 19.58 respectively) for predicting HF diagnosis.
-The third phenotype is depressive and menopausal disorders, Serotonin and Benzodiazepines appeared in this phenotype also are prescribed for these diagnosis codes in the clinical practice.
+The third phenotype is depressive and menopausal disorders, Serotonin and Benzodiazepines appeared in this phenotype are medications that are commonly prescribed to patients with these conditions in clinical practice.
 This phenotype has a negative association with HF (weight = -16.22).
 The remaining phenotypes positively associated with HF are listed in the appendix.